 How long will gingerbread loaf last?

-If stored properly, you can enjoy it up to 5 days.
-I always store it in a Ziploc bag or wrapped in a bread bag (no glaze on) or air-tight container (glazed).
+If stored properly, you can enjoy it for up to 5 days.
+I always store it in a ziploc bag or wrapped in a bread bag (no glaze on) or air-tight container (glazed).
 Make sure the loaf is completely cooled before you store it.

 How do you make a gingerbread loaf

 The prep for this sweet bread is quick so I suggest you pre-heat the oven first.